 Having practiced Acupuncture and Traditional Chinese Medicine for nine years, Ms. Genovino has honed her diagnostic and treatment skills in a wide range of conditions.
 She treats both adults and children.
 She has experience in the following areas: pain management, autoimmune disorders, infertility, postpartum and lactation support, insomnia, allergies, asthma, diabetes, GI disorders, stress/anxiety, cosmetic facial rejuvenation.

-Ms. Genovino currently lives in Connecticut with her husband and two sons.
+Ms. Genovino currently lives in Connecticut with her husband and three sons.
 She enjoys spending time with her family outdoors, traveling, cooking, gardening, and entertaining.
 She is fluent in Italian and conversational in Spanish.